jdcloudcom/en/documentation/Service-Agreements-and-Guarantees/Product-Service-Agreement/Distributed-Relational-Database-DRDS-Service-Level-Agreement-SLA.md

 (8) Caused by force majeure and accidents;

-(9) Other unavailability caused not due to JD Cloud’s account.
+(9) Other unavailability caused not due to JD Cloud & AI’s account.

    2.11.2 Compensation Scheme